loning/universe/02_basic_concepts.md

 - Reduce classical entropy (disorder)
 - Improve classicalization efficiency

+### Cross-domain Nature of Observer's Overall Dimension

+**The overall dimension of an observer** has a clear cross-domain nature, being a weighted sum of dimensions across various domains:

+$$
+\text{Overall Dimension} = \sum_i w_i \frac{I_{\text{Classical Knowledge}_i}}{S_{\text{Classical Entropy}_i}}
+$$

+Where:
+- $w_i$ represents the weights of different domains
+- Domains can include science, art, social, spiritual, and other aspects
+- Overall dimensional capability depends on comprehensive cross-domain levels
+- High overall dimension observers can efficiently classicalize information across multiple domains
+- High dimension in one area does not imply high dimensions in all areas
+- Observers with strong cross-domain integration capabilities can more easily discern universal truths

 ### Quantum Consciousness

-**Quantum Consciousness** is the quantum entanglement structure between the universe and observers:
+**Quantum Consciousness** is the quantum structure of long-term stable and effective entanglement between the observer and the quantum domain, which is the essence of consciousness continuity:

 $$
 |\psi\rangle_{\text{Quantum Consciousness}}=|\psi\rangle_{\text{Universe}}\otimes|\psi\rangle_{\text{Observer}}
 $$

 Quantum consciousness has the following characteristics:
-- Non-locality
+- Non-locality, not limited by space
-- Quantum superposition state
+- Quantum superposition state, containing multiple possibilities
-- Not limited by classical time
+- Not limited by classical time, can exist continuously across time
-- Can form entanglement with multiple observers
+- Can form entanglement with multiple observers, enabling quantum connections between consciousnesses
+- Is the essential guarantee of consciousness continuity, including continuity during sleep, meditation, and other states

 ### Classicalization Process